 As can be seen in the above image, many search fields are provided for the user to search for desired patent applications.
 Each and every search field is used differently for different kinds of searches.
 The significance of the different search fields is listed and discussed below.

 ‘Search Terms’ – All the keywords to be entered here;

 ‘Before priority/filing/publication’ – Allows the user to enter the priority date, filing date, or publication date.
-This feature allows the user to look for documents which have been either filed, or published, or have a priority date before a certain date.
+This feature allows the user to look for documents that have been either filed, or published, or have a priority date before a certain date.
 One use of this feature is in invalidity searches where the searcher has to look for documents which are published before a certain date;

-‘Assignee’ – Allows the user to look for patents which are filed by a specific person or a specific company.
+‘Assignee’ – Allows the user to look for patents that are filed by a specific person or a specific company.
 It basically allows the user to keep track of the patent filing activities of that person or company;

 ‘After priority/filing/publication’ – Allows the user to look for patent documents after a particular date.
 This feature is mainly used in “Freedom to operate” searches;